risk-first/website/estimating/Risk-First-Analysis.md

 ---
 title: Risk-First Analysis
-description: Part of the 'Estimating' Risk-First Series, looking at an alternative to Scrum's Planning Poker
+description: Part of the 'Estimating' Risk-First Track, looking at an alternative to Scrum's Planning Poker
 url: https://riskfirst.org/estimating/Risk-First-Analysis

 featured: